carlobiermann/lora-mesh/README.md

 Other mesh routing projects using LoRa like **[Meshtastic](https://github.com/meshtastic/Meshtastic-device)** and **[Disaster.Radio](https://github.com/sudomesh/disaster-radio)** suggest that the performance of this kind of network is limited to a small number of devices.

-However, increasing the reach of a T-Beam by routing its LoRa packets with two or three hops could already cover an area of multiple kilometers.
+However, increasing the reach of a T-Beam by routing its LoRa packets with two or three hops could already cover an area of multiple square kilometers.
 This could mean having an **emergency routing mechanism** in case of nodes not being within reach of a gateway and **fewer expenses for gateways**.